andli/munin/README.md

 ### Zephyr migration

-To combat the miserably situation with Seeed's offical mbed/non-mbed board variants, I am trying to move over to Zephyr for firmware.
+To combat the miserable situation with Seeed's offical mbed/non-mbed board variants, I am trying to move over to Zephyr for firmware.

 * BLE
 * IMU